 The Bodhisatta was once a tree fairy.
-A strong, bold thief broke into the homes of many rich families and people pleaded with the king to stop him, so detachments of men were posted around the city and he was caught.
-The king ordered his head cut off.
+A strong, bold thief broke into the homes of many rich families and people pleaded with the king to stop him, so detachments of men were posted around the city.
+When he was caught, the king ordered the thief’s head cut off.

 As he was being led to the place of execution, a high-class prostitute who earned one thousand coins a night saw the thief and fell in love at first sight.
 She offered a thousand-coin bribe for his release, but the thief was too notorious to just be set free.
 The governor said if she could find a man as a substitute, he would do it.
 So when one of her daily customers, a rich young merchant, arrived at sunset, she lied that the thief was her brother and she wanted to save him.
 He agreed to deliver a thousand-coin bribe for his release.
 When the merchant handed it over, he was seized and hidden away and the thief was secretly sent to her home in a covered carriage.
 The execution was delayed until very late that night so nobody would see it was another man beheaded in place of the Bodhisatta.
 The merchant’s headless body was impaled and the matter was over; the thief was free.

 The prostitute stopped her liaisons, and she and the thief lived together happily.
 But after a few months the thief tired of this life.
 He decided to rob and kill his wife and leave.
 He told her that while he was being hauled away by the king’s men, he had promised to make an offering to a tree fairy who lived on a mountaintop, and the fairy was now threatening him because he had not yet done so.
 He had his wife put on all her best jewelry and they went to the mountain with a crowd of people in tow.
 The thief told their followers to stay behind and the couple climbed the peak alone.